-The Date underneath is that of the Declaration of Independence, and the words under it signify the beginning of the new American Æra which commences from that Date, concluded Charles Thomson, reporting on his design of the Great Seal.
+The Date underneath is that of the Declaration of Independence, and the words under it signify the beginning of the new American Æra which commences from that Date, wrote Charles Thomson in his REPORT ON THE US GREAT SEAL.

-He never provided a translation; he never wrote what the Latin words were to mean exactly.
+Charles Thomson made the Seal final design, he yet never provided a translation, that is, he never wrote what the Seal Latin was to mean exactly.

 The phrase is sometimes mistranslated as a “New World Order”, by people who believe in a conspiracy behind the design; however, it does directly translate to a “New Order of the Ages”.

-One can doubt the “direct translation”, without elaborating into a conspiracy theory.
-Sibyls were famed for enigmatic phrasings, and translation of Virgil has caused disputes.
+We can doubt if the Eclogue directly translates into English, without elaborating into a conspiracy theory.
+Sibyls were famed for enigmatic phrasings, and translation from Virgil has caused disputes.

-Much has been done both by Foreign and by British scholars to amend the Latin text, and to bring out more clearly the poet’s meaning in the many obscure phrases and sentences which occur in his writings, says the preface to the 1894 translation by A. Hamilton Bryce, claimed to have been literal.
+Much has been done both by Foreign and by British scholars to amend the Latin text, and to bring out more clearly the poet’s meaning in the many obscure phrases and sentences which occur in his writings.
+The translation was claimed to have been literal.

-Most importantly, there is a feature in Mr. Thomson’s report.
-His spelling did acknowledge the Latin digraph æ.
+Very importantly, there is a feature in Mr. Thomson’s report.
+His Latin spelling did acknowledge the digraph ae.
 He wrote:

-There was a man who had a talent for persuasion, and his thought influenced the Framers.
-The man was Thomas Paine.
-He titled his work “Common Sense” — much unlike an idea for altered time.
+There was a man who had a talent for persuasion, in Charles Thomson’s time, and his thought influenced the Framers.
+The man was Thomas Paine, who titled his work “COMMON SENSE”.

-If we search the Common Sense for æra, we get:
+If we search the Common Sense for the Latin word æra, we get:

 By referring the matter from argument to arms, a new æra for politics is struck.